Documentation

 from pysorteddict import *

-The following key types are supported.
+The following key types are always supported.

 • bytes